paulfioravanti/steno-dictionaries/README.md

     - `RA*UF`: "Raw steno off".
 Turns off "raw steno" and restores the original dictionary stack.

-- **New Phrases**: containing briefed phrases of two or more words that _currently have no existing entry_ in
-  [Plover's `main.json`][Plover main.json].
-Phrases that do have an existing Plover entry are contained in `alt-briefs.json`.

-- **New [Proper Nouns][]**: containing nouns that identify a single entity and is used to refer to that entity: names of people, companies, animal types etc. The proper nouns in this dictionary are _new_ and _currently do not have an existing entry_ in [Plover's `main.json`][Plover main.json].
-New outlines for proper nouns which have an existing entry in Plover are contained in `alt-briefs.json`

 - **Q&A**: containing briefs related to switching between different people or lines of questioning in a conversation.
 More information about the concept of Q&A can be found in the [Platinum Steno Lesson 27 QA video][].
 These briefs